circlefin/malachite/docs/architecture/adr-002-node-actor.md

 ### Node Actor

 The *Node* actor serves as the top-level actor within the Malachite consensus engine's actor system.
-It acts as the supervisor for all other actors in the system, including the Consensus, Mempool, Gossip, Write-Ahead-Log, Persistence, Timers, and Proposal Builder actors.
+It acts as the supervisor for all other actors in the system, including the Consensus, Mempool, Gossip, Write-Ahead-Log, Persistence, Timers, and Host actors.
 The *Node* actor's primary responsibilities include initializing the system, orchestrating the startup of all subordinate actors, and facilitating communication across actors.

 #### Responsibilities